In the “hardly even a joke” department…

 “As a Facebook user, I want to have my personal information stored and utilized in very specific ways so that I can be manipulated into attempting to dismantle democracy.”

 For those who don't get the joke, user stories are used in software development to describe features that should be added to applications.
 They describe the features concisely, but they are also supposed to be written from the point of view of someone who would want that feature (“As a… I want… so that…”).
-In practice, however, most user stories are written to add some feature that some manager wants, even though no reasonable human being would ever want such a thing.
+In practice, many user stories are written based on some mandate from management, even though no reasonable human being would ever want such a thing.
 In those cases, the user stories sound extremely awkward.
-Another might be, “As a user, I want to pay more for the software so that the company can make it better over time.”
+Another example might be something like, “As a user, I want to pay more for the software so that the company can make it better over time.”
 That's the basis of the “Shit User Story” humor.
 It's funny because it's all to easy to imagine some product manager at Facebook actually writing this.